mui/material-ui/docs/data/base/components/button/button.md

 This may reduce its accessibility, as screen readers won't be able to announce the existence and state of the button.

 The `focusableWhenDisabled` prop lets you change this behavior.
-When this prop is set, the underlying button does not set the `disabled` prop.
+When this prop is set, the underlying Button does not set the `disabled` prop.
-Instead, `aria-disabled` is used, which makes the button focusable.
+Instead, `aria-disabled` is used, which makes the Button focusable.

-This should be used whenever the disabled button needs to be read by screen readers.
+This should be used whenever the disabled Button needs to be read by screen readers.

 Base UI uses this prop internally in [menu items](/base-ui/react-menu/), making it possible to use the keyboard to navigate to disabled items (in compliance with [ARIA guidelines](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#x6-7-focusability-of-disabled-controls)).

-The following demo shows how the `focusableWhenDisabled` prop works—use the <kbd class="key">Tab</kbd> key to navigate within this document to see that only the second button accepts the focus:
+The following demo shows how the `focusableWhenDisabled` prop works—use the <kbd class="key">Tab</kbd> key to navigate within this document to see that only the second Button accepts the focus:

 {{"demo": "UnstyledButtonsDisabledFocus.js"}}